William Ingles: Ingles Ferry

 As early as 1760, William Ingles was making money ferrying troops across the New River during the Anglo-Cherokee War.
-In 1762 he established Ingles Ferry, and in 1766 applied for license to operate an ordinary (tavern) there.
+In 1762 he established Ingles Ferry, and, realizing the value of the ferry, purchased the land from Dr. Thomas Walker.
+During the first few years of its existence, Indians frequently attacked the farm and ferry, and Ingles constructed a small stockaded blockhouse, which he named Fort Hope, to protect his family and neighbors.
+In 1766 he applied for a license to operate an ordinary (tavern) there.
 Construction of the Ingles Ferry Hill Tavern and blacksmith shop on the Pulaski County side of the river was completed in 1772.
 Ingles was in charge of improving and maintaining the road leading to and from Ingles Ferry, known at the time as Ingles Ferry Road or English Ferry Road.
-It later became a main thoroughfare and was part of as the Great Wagon Road, the Philadelphia Road, and the Wilderness Road.
+It later became a main thoroughfare and was part of as the Great Wagon Road and the Wilderness Road.
 By 1780, William Ingles owned 907 acres, 67 cattle, and ten slaves, who ran his ferry, worked in his mills or in domestic capacities.
 The 1782 Montgomery County, Virginia Personal Property Tax List shows that he was assessed for taxes on 10 slaves, 51 horses and 67 cattle.

 On 8 May 1779, Lord Henry Hamilton, a British prisoner of war, was being escorted under guard to Williamsburg and spent the night at the home of William and Mary Ingles.
 In his journal, Hamilton described the Ingles' home: